fayezosaadi/GPT-Researcher/README.md

 - Generate a concise summary using OpenAI's Language Model.
 - Return the final summary in the response.

+## Design Decisions

+- Modularity: The application is designed with modularity in mind, separating different functionality into individual modules.
+This makes the codebase more maintainable and allows for easy expansion in the future.
+- Asynchronous Processing: The application uses asynchronous processing and parallelization to speed up web page fetching and content extraction, resulting in faster response times for the end-users.

+### Challenges

+- Google Custom Search API Limitations: The Google Custom Search API has usage limits, including the number of queries per day.
+To overcome this, we can implement caching to reduce the number of repeated searches.
+- OpenAI Token Limit: OpenAI's Language Model has a maximum token limit per API call.
+- Speed and Performance: To improve the speed and performance of the application, I tried to optimize the content extraction algorithm, but there is room for improvement.

 ## License

 This project is licensed under the [MIT License.](LICENSE)

+In the next sections of the README.md, you can add more details about the project, its features, the technologies used, examples of how to use the application, troubleshooting tips, and any other relevant information to help users understand and utilize the GPT-Researcher application effectively.